spreedly/phasers-worksample/README.md

 ## Heroku Deployment

 Phasers Worksample is deployed to Heroku as a container application.
 See https://devcenter.heroku.com/articles/container-registry-and-runtime#getting-started for details on this process.

+## Docker Hub

+Docker image builds are setup in Docker Hub to be built automatically upon pushing changes to GitHub.
+This requires GitHub to be connected to Docker Hub.